Aelto/tw3-random-encounters-reworked/Notes.md

 # Notes
 > Custom notes i write for myself to not forget them 😊

+ - 0x00088329  Geralt: More will spawn.
+Need to destroy the nests.
+ - 0x00105489  Geralt: Here's the nest…
+ - 0x00105493  Geralt: Finally.
+The main nest…
+ - 0x000fb2fe  Geralt: Found a good place for their nest.
+ - 0x00101641  Geralt: Monster nest.
+Best destroyed with a Dancing Star or Grapeshot.

 # monster contracts
 ## new phases i could add
 - cart tracks, and cart riddled with arrows + ambush, see this video for the cart: